secretGeek/today-i-learned-staging/domains/transfer_away_from_godaddy.md

 ## See also

 - [Developing .net core app and deploying to linux at digital ocean](../linux/digital_ocean.md) - some DNS discussion here
-- [Register a domain with zoho (aka DNS Text records at digitalocean such as DKIM)](../zoho/domain.md) - some DNS discussion here too
+- [Register a domain with zoho (aka DNS Text records at digitalocean such as DKIM)](../zoho/domain.md) - some DNS discussion here too.